edenartlab/docs/docs/guides/creation.md

 Like our other endpoints, Real2Real has a few customization parameters that can dramatically affect the results from this algorithm:

-- ***'FILM iterations'***: when set to 1, this will post-process the video frames using FILM, dramatically improving the smoothness of the video (and doubling the number of frames).
+- ***'FILM iterations'***: when set to 1 (highly recommended), this will post-process the video frames using [FILM](https://github.com/google-research/frame-interpolation), dramatically improving the smoothness of the video (and doubling the number of frames).
-- ***'Init image min strength'***: the minimum strength of the init_imgs during the interpolation.
-This parameter has a significant effect on the result: low values (eg 0.0–0.20) will result in interpolations that have a longer “visual path length”, ie: more things are changing and moving: the video contains more information at the cost of less smoothness / more jitter.
-Higher values (eg 0.20–0.40) will seem to change more slowly and carry less visual information, but will also be more stable and smoother.
+- ***'Init image min strength'***: the minimum strength of the init_images during the interpolation.
+This parameter has a significant effect on the result: low values (eg 0.0–0.1) will result in interpolations that have a longer “visual path length”, ie: more freedom for the model, more things are changing and moving: the video contains more information at the cost of less smoothness.
+Higher values (eg 0.10–0.30) will seem to change more slowly and carry less visual information, but will also be more stable and smoother.
+Very high values (eg 0.3 - 0.8) will look more like alpha-fading the input images.
 → Experiment and see what works best for you!
 - ***'Init image max strength'***: the maximum strength of the init_imgs during the interpolation.
-Setting this to 1.0 will exactly reproduce the init_imgs at the keyframe positions in the interpolation at the cost of a brief flicker (due to not being encoded+decoded by VQGAN).
-Setting this to lower values (eg 0.70–0.90) will give the model some freedom to ‘hallucinate’ around the init_img, often creating smoother transitions.
+Setting this to 1.0 will exactly reproduce the init_imgs at the keyframe positions in the interpolation at the cost of a brief flicker.
+Setting this to lower values (eg 0.70–0.90) will give the model some freedom to ‘hallucinate’ around the input images, often creating smoother transitions.
 Recommended values are 0.90–0.97, experiment!

 ## 5. /remix